Start9Labs/cln-startos/docs/instructions.md

 ## Using a Wallet

-Enter your QuickConnect QR code **OR** your raw credentials (both located in `Properties`) into any wallet that supports connecting to a remote Core Lightning node over Tor.
+Scan your QuickConnect QR code **OR** enter your raw credentials (both located in `Properties`) into any wallet that supports connecting to a remote Core Lightning node over Tor.
+A wallet can also be connected by scanning the `REST (Tor)` QR code in the default UI under Settings > Connect Wallet.
+If connecting via the UI QR code, be sure to select `REST (Tor)` as the Network.
 For a list of compatible wallets, see
 <a href="https://github.com/start9labs/c-lightning-wrapper/blob/master/docs/wallets.md" target="_blank">https://github.com/start9labs/c-lightning-wrapper/blob/master/docs/wallets.md</a>.

+## User Interface

+Your Core Lightning service comes with a featureful built in [UI](https://github.com/ElementsProject/cln-application/tree/d53e19548939641e7e12c756f43ef5fcf164225d).
+This interface can be used to deposit and withdraw bitcoin on chain, send and receive bitcoin over the lightning network, and even open or close channels!

 ## CLBOSS